brocktopus/engcom395/readme.md

 This class was taught by Kevin Brock (kevin_brock@ncsu.edu).

-The directory structure is as follows (and will expand further, soon):
+The directory structure is as follows (not including the 'data' subdirectories for some of the code examples):

 <pre>
 project root